 The critical terms “working through” and “empathic unsettlement” were developed by Dominick LaCapra (2014) in the context of trauma studies to describe ethically committed responses to historical trauma that would not involve the vindictive infliction of more trauma in an endless compulsion to replicate the original traumatic historical event.
 In the context of trauma studies, LaCapra has described such compulsive repetition as “acting out” trauma; a symptom of post-traumatic stress disorder.
 To LaCapra, acting out historical trauma relates to surrogate identification with either victim or perpetrator and often results in the construction of narratives of exclusion; narratives that promise a future redemption by excluding (blaming, terminating) some “Other.”
-Typical of narratives of exclusion that act out historical trauma include devices such as compulsive repetition of the traumatic event based on a non-distinction between past and present lived experience, dissociative lack of emotion leading to excessive victimage or monstrosity, and fetishization.
+Typical narratives of exclusion that act out historical trauma incorporate devices such as compulsive repetition of the traumatic event based on a non-distinction between past and present lived experience, dissociative lack of emotion leading to excessive victimage or monstrosity, and fetishization.
 On the other hand, though working through trauma often includes responses typical of acting out, it also involves what LaCapra describes as “empathic unsettlement.”
 In order to counter the negative effects of compulsively repeating (acting out) past historical traumas in the present, empathic unsettlement requires engaging a certain critical, self-reflective distance from past experiences.
 This critical self-reflective distance precludes full identification with either victims or perpetrators and allow for an ethical and political response in the “here and now with openings to the future” (LaCapra 2014: 22) and poses a barrier to either redemptive or apocalyptic closure (LaCapra 2014: 41).Vashem has suggested that there might be a parallelism between LaCapra’s discursive symptomatology of historiographic acting-out trauma and literary features typically ascribed to Postmodernist art that would allow for a reading of postmodern (Western) literature as a surrogate traumatic, acting-out response to WWII (LaCapra 2014: 179-180).
 The often too light tone in postmodern artistic representations of traumatic experience or its fetishization into kitsch consumerism might be interpreted as symptoms of dissociative emotion; excessive forms of the carnivalesque or the monstrous might reveal surrogate identification with victims or perpetrators; intertextual evocations through pastiche (nostalgic or not) actualize previous texts in an ever-present reenactment or repetition of past artistic forms that might well be read as expressing obsession or a certain Bloomean anxiety of influence.
 While the typically postmodernist literary features listed above seem to point to surrogate artistic expressions of acting out the Holocaust, there is one pervasive postmodernist device that can be related to processes of working through traumatic experience.
 By establishing a critical distance from fictional suspension of disbelief, metafiction may allow for the self-reflective response that is required in working through mourning processes that distinguish past from present experiences (including artistic forms) and thus permit an affective, ethical response that is necessary in overcoming ethic and aesthetic trauma.
 In this sense, metafiction can be a powerful narrative device to prevent redemptive or apocalyptic foreclosure in trauma narratives.
 However, if this self-critical distance is not balanced by eliciting some form of emotional engagement in readers, trauma narratives may fail to have an empathically unsettled effect.
 In Bleeding Edge, this balance is provided by the lyrical climaxes developed in chapters 28, 39 and 40.